bnjmnpn/bnjmnpn.github.io/_posts/2012-06-27-mass-effect-3-extended-cut-review.md

 title: "Mass Effect 3 Extended Cut—A series saved?"
 cover_image: 2012/mass-effect-3-extended-cut-0024.jpg

-keywords: [review, gaming, mass effect, sci-fi, bioware]
+keywords: [review, gaming, mass effect, sci-fi, bioware, DLC]
-categories: [review]
+categories: [review, gaming]

 excerpt: "It should be abundantly clear to anyone who has paid any attention to the gaming community recently that there is no shortage of dissatisfaction to be found regarding the ending of *Mass Effect 3*, the conclusion to the very well regarded trilogy."